PmaFynn/cv/src/content/en/experience.typ

     location: [Ratingen, Germany],
     //TODO: write a lot here
     description: list(
-      [Created an inventory/single point of truth of the entire IT landscape employing no-/low code approaches hence supporting a transformation to a paperless work enviornment], [Reimagining, implementation and maintainance of outdated solutions: Resource assessment for newly acquired companies, at least one more here ], [R&D in Artificial Intelligence uses]
+      [Created a comprehensive inventory of the entire IT landscape using no-/low code approaches, supporting the transition to a paperless work environment], [Established and soley maintained a resource assessment pipeline for newly acquired companies], [Designed, implemented, and soley maintained an application to gather monthly HR, fleet, and other reports across global tenantship], [Redesigned and implemented the process by which sales employees obtain relevant company information for specific postal], ),
-    ),
     tags: ("Power Automate", "Sharepoint", "SQL", "MS Forms") )